Career Support During Covid - FAQS for Students, Recent Alumni, Postdoc Scholars and Employers

 For students applying for off-campus employment authorization with USCIS, it is advisable to not travel outside the U.S. until the application is approved.
-If you must travel prior to approval, you are advised to wait to travel until you have received confirmation (text/email) of your application’s receipt from USCIS.
+If you must travel prior to approval, you are advised to wait to travel until you have received confirmation (text/email or paper Receipt Notice) of your application’s receipt from USCIS.

 An international student in F-1 or J-1 status requires U.S. employment authorization if your activity/internship/job meets any one of the following criteria:

 - Any portion of the activity will be performed inside the U.S.;